Esther Kreitman: Early life and education

 Kreitman was the daughter of Pinkjas Mendl Menachem Zynger (Singer) and his wife Basheve (Bathsheba), née Zylberman.
 Her father was a rabbi and an avid Hasid with a passion for mysticism.
 Kreitman's mother also came from a rabbinic, albeit non-Hasidic, family.
 The daughter of the rabbi of Biłgoraj, who was renowned in his day for his intellectual and spiritual character, she had benefited from an education comparable to that of her brothers.

 Kreitman had an unhappy childhood.
-According to her son, her mother gave her to an poverty-stricken wet nurse for the first three years, who left her in a cot under a dusty table where she was visited once a week by her mother, who did not touch her.
+According to her son, her mother gave her to a poverty-stricken wet nurse for the first three years, who left her in a cot under a dusty table where she was visited once a week by her mother, who did not touch her.
 The dust caused her to go blind, and she only partially regained her sight.
 Later, as a highly gifted child, she had to watch her younger brothers being taught, while she was relegated to menial household duties.
 Kreitman's first novel includes numerous scenes depicting the main female character's desires for education: scenes in which she waits with great anticipation for the bookseller to arrive in their town, dreams of becoming a scholar, and hides a Russian text-book from the male members of her family so that they won't find out she is studying in secret.
 It is likely that these incidents reflect Kreitman's own story.